-The Higher Studies In Canada follows the trimester’s system that divides the academic year into three sessions namely, the fall session (mid-September to December/January); Winter session (mid-January to April) and a summer session falling between the end of April to July.
-In general, Canadian universities offer the conventional bachelor’s, master’s, and doctoral degrees which are considered equivalent to degrees in the USA, UK, Australia and in European countries.
+The Higher Studies In Canada follows the trimester’s system that divides the academic year into three sessions namely, the fall session (mid-September to December/January); the Winter session (mid-January to April), and a summer session falling between the end of April to July.
+In general, Canadian universities offer the conventional bachelor’s, master’s, and doctoral degrees which are considered equivalent to degrees in the USA, UK, Australia, and European countries.

-To understand the Canada education system, it is important to go through the various categories of institutions, both public and private, which fulfill the educational needs of students.
-This list consists of technical institutes, language schools, and universities that witnesses huge enrollment not only from North American applicants but also internationally.
+To understand the Canadian education system, it is important to go through the various categories of institutions, both public and private, which fulfill the educational needs of students.
+This list consists of technical institutes, language schools, and universities that witness huge enrollment not only from North American applicants but also internationally.

-An integral component of the Canada education system, university colleges offer a limited number of academic or applied sciences programs.
+An integral component of the Canadian education system, university colleges offer a limited number of academic or applied sciences programs.
 In addition to that, these also run Second Language, university transfer, and bridge programs amongst others.
-This system of education is considered as an alternative to traditional universities.
+This system of education is considered an alternative to traditional universities.

-Another integral component of the Canada education system are career colleges.
+Another integral component of the Canadian education system is career colleges.
 These tertiary institutes offer short-term training programs in film studies, computer/IT, entertainment, graphic design, animation, fashion designing, hospitality, and other related fields.
 Generally, career colleges are privately owned and are regulated by a competent Canadian body.

 Since English and French are the official languages of Canada with many states using french, languages schools help international students acculturate into Canada.
 They typically offer courses on English as a Second Language (ESL), French as a First Language (FSL), etc.